-And today we’re going to find out just how good things are in terms of money received for your work: what is the minimum wage, as well as the average salary in Croatia in 2020.
+And today we’re going to find out just how good things are in terms of money received for your work: we’ll tell you what is the minimum wage, as well as the average salary in Croatia in 2021.

-But living on minimum wage is very difficult, even in a cheaper country like Croatia – so if you’re planning to relocate here and you’re looking to rent and live on your own, the minimum salary wouldn’t be easy to live on even in the cheapest areas.
+But living on minimum wage is very difficult, even in a cheaper country like Croatia – so if you’re planning to relocate here and you’re looking to rent and live on your own, don’t consider the minimum wage enough for a decent life.

 When it comes to the average salary in Croatia, the numbers are more or less the same in all the larger cities, with slightly lower amounts expected in the smaller cities and towns.

 So large, popular cities like Zagreb, Split or Dubrovnik will be your best choices if you’re looking for the highest potential salaries in the country.

 The data in today’s article will surely be extremely useful if you’re planning to relocate to Croatia, move here for a while or even just travel.